Outbounderic/html-css-course/notes.md

 HTML is the content of the webpage.
 CSS is the styling of that content on the page.
 JS is the dynamic effects and data of the webpage.

 ---

+## HTML

+HyperText Markup Language is a core language for structuring and describing the content of a page.

+HTML uses _elements_ to describe it's content.
+Web browsers understand HTML and render the code as websites.

+### HTML Element

+`<p>HTML is a markup language</p>`
+An element has an opening tag, the content and the closing tag.
+If the content is another element it is called a child element and it is the parent element.

+### HTML Document Structure

+Consists of a DOCTYPE declaration, the html tag which has two children elements called head and body.